 For the calculation of usable fuel amount in SAE J2572, manufacturers shall utilize the definition of Run-Out in these test procedures when determining the unusable fuel amount.

 For plug-in FCEVs, manufacturers shall propose a method prior to certification for Executive Officer approval to determine urban and highway ranges and energy consumption in accordance with sections D and E of this test procedure, as appropriate.
-The Executive Officer shall approve the proposed method within 60 days upon finding the approach uses good engineering judgment to adjust the test procedures to determine ranges and energy consumption separately attributable to off-board electricity and hydrogen fuel with equivalent accuracy and precision as the test procedures generate for BEVs or FCEVs.
+Such a proposal shall be submitted to the Executive Officer at least 90 days prior to submittal of a certification application for the vehicle.
+The Executive Officer shall approve the proposed method in writing within 60 days upon finding the approach uses good engineering judgment to adjust the test procedures to determine ranges and energy consumption separately attributable to off-board electricity and hydrogen fuel with equivalent accuracy and precision as the test procedures generate for BEVs or FCEVs.

+* * * *

+Application of Good Engineering Judgment

+The provisions of Title 40, Code of Federal Regulations, § 86.1851-01, Application of good engineering judgment to manufacturers' decisions, as of [INSERT DATE OF ADOPTION], are incorporated by reference except that section 86.1851-01(f) is amended as follows:

+(f) Within 30 working days following receipt of notification of the Executive Officer's determinations made under paragraph (d) of this section, the manufacturer may request a hearing on those determinations.
+The request shall be in writing, signed by an authorized representative of the manufacturer, and shall include a statement specifying the manufacturer's objections to the Executive Officer's determinations, and data or other analysis in support of such objections.
+If, after review of the request and supporting data or analysis, the Executive Officer finds that the request raises a substantial factual issue, they shall provide the manufacturer a hearing in accordance with the process for appeals of Executive Officer decisions in Cal.
+Code Regs., tit.
+17, Art.
+2, Administrative Hearing Procedures for Petitions for Review of Executive Officer Decisions, section 60055.1, et seq., with respect to such issue.

+* * * *

 Test Procedures For 2026 And Subsequent Model Plug-In Hybrid Electric Vehicles.

 Background.